The Changes in the Big Beautiful Bill to ACA and the Opportunities They Present to Agents – Part 2

 Inform any client who has discussed with you the possible need for coverage of this provision and what other options are available to the client for covering the cost of this healthcare service.

-At this time, Agility cannot confirm if these provisions will continue in the bill being approved by the U.S. Senate or in the final bill passed by both the U.S. House and U.S. Senate.
-We will keep you informed on the latest news about this bill in our blogs.
+At this time, Agility cannot confirm whether these provisions will remain in the bill approved by the U.S. Senate or in the final bill passed by both the U.S. House and the U.S. Senate.
+We will keep you informed of the latest developments on this bill via our blogs.

-Sebastian Alcantara, our ACA and ICHRA product specialist, is here to help you with any questions about these changes and the opportunities they present to agents.
-Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com for answers to any insurance questions.
+Mike Berglund, our ACA and ICHRA product specialist, is here to help you with any questions about these changes and the opportunities they present to agents.
+Contact Mike and Agility through Producer Support at (866) 590-9771 or email support@enrollinsurance.com with any insurance questions.
 Agility can also add you to our free weekly email list for tips and vital information!

-Our next article next Friday will cover the “Big, Beautiful Bill” changes and agent impacts on Medicare.
+Our next article, next Friday, will cover the “Big, Beautiful Bill” changes and their impact on agents and Medicare.